 The donkey head gear

 I quite simply cut some strips out of an old cereal box and painted them grey.
-Once dry, I then stapled them together to make them longer, fitted it around the wearer’s head and stapled it together (like a headband).
+Once dry, then I stapled them together to make them longer, fitted it around the wearer’s head and stapled it together (like a headband).

 Next I drew some donkey ears on more of the cereal box, cut them out and painted them grey.
 Once dried I glued the outside facing part of the cereal box to some paper (this was to make it easier to cover) and then painted it grey.
 When completely dry I then cut the ears out and stapled them to the headband.